brunaellen/JUnit-Exercise/README.md

 # PROJECT DEVELOPED DURING THE (TDD AND JAVA: AUTOMATED TESTS WITH JUNIT COURSE)

-## I have to develop this project to learn and put in practice the TDD concept using JUnit.
+## I developed this project to learn and put in practice the TDD concept using JUnit.

 * Understand the importance of writing automated tests in an application.
 * Learn how to write automated tests with JUnit.